The Hawaiin Breakfast Sandwich: The flavor combination will blow your mind! Sweet and salty are delicious on a Hawaiian bun!

 That’s how I feel when I think about this sandwich.
 From the moment of experimentation, I’ll admit… I was thinking, “This can either go really bad, or be surprisingly amazing.”
 Well if it wasn’t surprisingly amazing, then I wouldn’t be sharing this recipe with you today.

 My husband?
 You better BELIEVE he loved it.
-He loves an over-easy egg on a hamburger, so I knew he’d love an egg on a hot ham sandwich.
+He loves an over-easy egg on a hamburger or on a fried bologna breakfast sandwich, so I knew he’d love an egg on a hot ham sandwich.
 The pineapple???
 I wasn’t sure he’d go for it… but he did, and fell in love.

 Ingredients we used: